dantodev/php-form-builder/README.md

 #### Register Middleware and Routes (register Form)

-We register an simple middleware where we register the Form to the `FormBuilder`, and use this middleware on the routes which needs the form (GET and POST `/register`, because there we render or rather save).
+We register a simple middleware where we register the Form to the `FormBuilder`, and use this middleware on the routes which needs the form (GET and POST `/register`, because there we render or rather save).
 We use the `success` parameter to check if save was successfully and perhaps redirect to `/done`.

     $mw = function ($request, $response, $next) {
       $form = $container->get('FormBuilder')->registerForm('register', \App\Forms\registerForm::class);